Updated December 1, 2018

 Space Mountain (Tomorrowland)

 Rider Switch is available at these attractions in California Adventure:

 California Screamin (Paradise Pier)

 Guardians of the Galaxy – MISSION: Breakout!

 Silly Symphony Swings – tandem or single (Paradise Pier)

 Soarin’ Around the World (Grizzly Peak)

 Tuck and Roll’s Drive ‘Em Buggies (a bug’s land)

-***To maximize your day with young children, use FASTPASSES along with Rider Swap.
-Have each adult grab a FASTPASS and then use Rider Swap on each.
+***To maximize your day with young children, use FASTPASSES along with Rider Switch.
+Have each adult grab a *different* FASTPASS and then use Rider Switch on each.
 You’ll be holding two FASTPASSES at once, essentially, doubling your ability to enjoy attractions.